 Fall semester: A minimum of 24 masteries are required for RAD 215.
 At least 4 of these masteries must be electives.
 Please note these requirements take into consideration the first two weeks of student orientation to your department.
-These are minimum requirements in order to obtain a B (80%) grade.
-Additional masteries can be performed to increase grade.
 See grading scale (p.44).
-Simulations will not be accepted for summer semester.
+Simulations will not be accepted for fall semester.